Adult adjusting car seats for young children

 When can my child ride forward-facing instead of rear-facing?

+Keep your child rear-facing as long as possible.
 The American Academy of Pediatrics recommends children use their rear-facing car seat to the highest weight or height allowed by the car seat manufacturer.
-In the state of Alaska, the law states the child must be at least one year old and 20 pounds, most car seat manufacturers require the child to weigh at least 26.5 pounds before riding forward-facing.
+In the state of Alaska, children must ride rear-facing until at least one year old and 20 pounds.

 When can my child stop using a booster seat?